shkilass/ezbotf/docs/source/configurations/translations.rst

 Contributing
 ------------

+.. note:: All translations of the framework stores in ``ezbotf/env_default/lang/``.

-If you want to provide your translation into framework, then go to https://github.com/ftdot/ezbotf/issues page, and write an message with `translation` label.
+If you want to provide your translation into framework, then:

+#.
+Fork EzBotF repository.
+#.
+Commit your changes (as example, add Ukrainian translation).
+#.
+Create pull request and summary of your changes.

 Good luck!